Archives and Local Studies

 An Introduction to the Archives & Local Studies Collections

 The Local Studies Collection: encompasses a variety of different resources -- printed books, photographs, maps, newspapers, pamphlets and slides.
 These resources relate particularly to the past, present and future life of this Borough and more generally to Surrey and Greater London (especially south of the Thames).
 We have especially strong collections of material relating to Croydon Airport and the River Wandle.

 The Borough's Archives: These are kept separately from the Local Studies Collection and comprise primary source material relating almost exclusively to this Borough.
 The main exceptions to this rule are records of the Wallington (previously Croydon) Magistrates Court and a large collection of copies of Surrey parish registers.
 Again, material is held in a variety of different formats - paper, parchment, magnetic tape and video.
 Because archives are, by their very nature, unique, readers are asked to observe a number of guidelines designed to protect this material.

-Finding a particular item: Only a small percentage of the Local Studies Collection, and none of the Borough's Archives, appear on the Libraries' computerised catalogue.
-Instead, separate catalogues exist for books and larger pamphlets and for the Archives.
-These can be found in binders in the Local Studies Centre.
-Place, person and subject indexes to the Archive catalogues are also available there.
+Not all of the Local Studies Collection appears on the Libraries' computerised catalogue.
+Instead, separate catalogues exist for some books and larger pamphlets These can be found in binders in the Local Studies & Archives Centre.
+Place, person and subject indexes to the Archive catalogues.